-qualitative and quantitative information on the Solvency Capital Requirement and own funds for each intermediate insurance holding company, insurance holding company and ancillary services undertaking within the group, in so far as it is included in the calculation of the group solvency;
+qualitative and quantitative information on the Solvency Capital Requirement and own funds for each intermediate insurance holding company, insurance holding company, intermediate mixed financial holding company, mixed financial holding company and ancillary services undertaking within the group, in so far as it is included in the calculation of the group solvency;

-qualitative and quantitative information on the solvency requirements and own funds for each related undertaking which is a credit institution, investment firm, financial institution, or institutions for occupational retirement provisions in so far as it is included in the calculation of the group solvency;
+qualitative and quantitative information on the solvency requirements and own funds for each related undertaking which is a credit institution, investment firm, financial institution, asset management company, alternative investment fund manager or institutions for occupational retirement provisions in so far as it is included in the calculation of the group solvency;

 qualitative and quantitative information on the notional solvency requirement and own funds for each related undertaking which is a non-regulated undertaking carrying out financial activities, in so far as it is included in the calculation of the group solvency;

-qualitative and quantitative information on the solvency requirement and own funds for each related third-country insurance or reinsurance undertaking, in so far as it is included in the calculation of the group solvency; when method 2 is used in the case of a related third country insurance or reinsurance undertaking that has its head office in a third country whose solvency regime is deemed to be equivalent under Article 227, the Solvency Capital Requirement and the own funds eligible to satisfy that requirement as laid down by the third country concerned shall be separately identified;
+qualitative and quantitative information on the solvency requirement and own funds for each related third-country insurance or reinsurance undertaking, in so far as it is included in the calculation of the group solvency; when method 2 is used in the case of a related third country insurance or reinsurance undertaking that has its head office in a third country whose solvency regime is deemed to be equivalent under Article 227 of Directive 2009/139/EC, the Solvency Capital Requirement and the own funds eligible to satisfy that requirement as laid down by the third country concerned shall be separately identified;

-qualitative and quantitative information on the solvency requirement and own funds for any other related undertakings, in so far as it is included in the calculation of the group solvency;
+qualitative and quantitative information on the solvency requirement and own funds for any other related undertaking, in so far as it is included in the calculation of the group solvency;

-a description of special purpose vehicles within the group, as defined under Directive 2009/138/EC and which either comply with the requirements set out in Article 211 of that Directive or are regulated by a third country supervisory authority and comply with requirements equivalent to those set out in Article 211(2) of Directive 2009/138/EC;
+a description of special purpose vehicles within the group which comply with the requirements set out in Article 211 of Directive 2009/138/EC;

+a description of special purpose vehicles within the group, which are regulated by a third country supervisory authority and comply with requirements equivalent to those set out in Article 211(2) of Directive 2009/138/EC; for the purpose of this point, the report shall include a description of the verification carried out by the participating insurance and reinsurance undertaking, insurance holding company or mixed financial holding company that requirements to which these special purpose vehicles are subject to in the third country are equivalent to those set out in Article 211(2) of Directive 2009/138/EC;

-a description of each special purpose entity in the group other than those referred to in points (vii) together with qualitative and quantitative information on the solvency requirement and own funds of these entities, in so far as it is included in the calculation of the group solvency;
+a description of each special purpose entity within the group other than those referred to in points (vii) and (viii) together with qualitative and quantitative information on the solvency requirement and own funds of these entities, in so far as they are included in the calculation of the group solvency;

-where relevant, for all related insurance and reinsurance undertakings which are included in the calculation of the group solvency, qualitative and quantitative information which is relevant to the undertaking's compliance with Article 222(2) to (5) of Directive 2009/138/EC;
+where relevant, for all related insurance and reinsurance undertakings which are included in the calculation of the group solvency, qualitative and quantitative information on how the undertaking complies with Article 222(2) to (5) of Directive 2009/138/EC;

-where relevant, qualitative and quantitative information on the own- fund items referred to in Article 222(3) of Directive 2009/138/EC that cannot effectively be made available to cover the Solvency Capital Requirement of the participating insurance or reinsurance undertaking or insurance holding company for which the group solvency is calculated, including a description of how the adjustment to group own funds has been made;
+where relevant, qualitative and quantitative information on the own- fund items referred to in Article 222(3) of Directive 2009/138/EC that cannot effectively be made available to cover the Solvency Capital Requirement of the participating insurance or reinsurance undertaking, insurance holding company or mixed financial holding company for which the group solvency is calculated, including a description of how the adjustment to group own funds has been made;

-where relevant, qualitative information on the reasons for the classification of own-fund items referred to in Article 324a and Article 324b.
+where relevant, qualitative information on the reasons for the classification of own-fund items referred to in Article 324a SCG4a and Article 324b SCGb.

 Article 354 SRG2

-(Art.
-254(2) 1st subparagraph of Directive 2009/138/EC)
+(First subparagraph of Art.
+254(2) of Directive 2009/138/EC)

 Group regular supervisory reporting: deadlines